jabl3s/nixos/README.md

 .
 .
 ## nixos security:
-I have polkit and ssh enabled
+I have polkit and ssh enabled :accessibility:
 .
 .
 .